Sergey Trakhimenok

-Sergey Aleksandrovich Trakhimenok, (Belarusian: Сяргей Аляксандравіч Трахімёнак, born February 7, 1950, in Karasuk Karasuk, Novosibirsk Region) is a Belarusian writer who publishes in the Russian language.
+Sergey Aleksandrovich Trakhimenok, (Belarusian: Сяргей Аляксандравіч Трахімёнак, born February 7, 1950, in Karasuk, Novosibirsk Region) is a Belarusian writer who publishes in the Russian language.
 He is also a screenwriter, Doctor of Law, professor, secretary of the Belarusian Writers' Union, and a member of the Union of Russian Writers.

-Today, he is the author of thirty books of prose, the laureate of the "Gold Cupid" National Award (Belarus), the "Reward of the Ural Federal District", and an active associate of Association of Writers of Ural, Siberia and Povolzh'ya.
+He is the author of thirty books of prose, the laureate of the "Gold Cupid" National Award (Belarus), the "Reward of the Ural Federal District", and an active associate of Association of Writers of Ural, Siberia and Povolzh'ya.

 According to the philological scientific research of Russian Professor Alla Bolshakova: Russian-Belarusian writer Sergei Trahimenok belongs to the cohort of those "marginal" writers who continue to create works in Russian, despite the difficult process of rebuilding national identity in the former Soviet republics.

 Trakhimenok is best known for his spy novel, Notes of a Black Colonel, psychological detective novel Burnout Syndrome (2008), and A Petri Bowl or Russian Civilization: the Genesis and Survival Problems (2012).
 As a screenwriter, he is a member of BELVIDEOCENTER.
-In 2014, he received the Finalist Certificate at the New York Festivals of World Best TV & Films in competition Television – Documentary/Information Program in the category Docudrama for his screenplay for the film Albert Veinik's Attraction.
+In 2014, he received the Finalist Certificate at the New York Festivals of World Best TV & Films in the competition Television – Documentary/Information Program in the category of Docudrama for his screenplay for the film Albert Veinik's Attraction.

 Career

 Trakhimenok served in the army and worked at a factory.
 In 1977, he graduated from the Sverdlovsk Institute of Law, Faculty of Law.
-In 1981, he did the Higher Courses of the KGB.
+In 1981, he participated in the Higher Courses of the KGB.
 Since 1990, he has been living in Minsk and received two scientific degrees: Doctor of Law (1999) and Professor (2003).
 He became the Member of the Writers' Union of Russia in 1994 and the Union of Writers of Belarus in 1996.
-In 1996–1999, he was heading the department of legal disciplines of the National Security Institute of the Republic of Belarus.
+In 1996–1999, he headed the department of legal disciplines of the National Security Institute of the Republic of Belarus.
 In 1999–2000, he was appointed as the Head of the Situation and Analytical Center of the State Secretariat of the Security Council of the Republic of Belarus.
 From 2005 to 2007, Trakhimenok was a Deputy Director of the Civil Service Institute, and since 2008 he’s been the Director of the Research Institute of Theory and Practice of the State Administration at The Academy of Public Administration, under the aegis of the President of the Republic of Belarus.